-This includes how our Retrofit Coordinators time for the next steps is paid for to make the process happen – including project management of any contractors involved – as well as the cost of any Building Performance Specifications needed.
+This includes how our Retrofit Coordinators time for the next steps is paid for to make the process happen – including project management of any contractors involved – as well as the cost of any Building Performance Specifications and Technical Specialist Reports needed.
 These costs will vary as they are bespoke to the house and needs, but they will be spelt out to you – and your Retrofit Coordinator will be on hand to explain anything you aren’t sure about.

 Is it cheaper to undertake a home retrofit project myself, without using Cosy Homes Oxfordshire?